al6x/nim/nodem/readme.md

 # => 5
 ```

+Connect/disconnect/reconnect handled automatically.
+Also, the client functions could be auto-generated,
+making the client code even shorter.
 See `examples/rpc_in_10_lines`.
-Note that client functions could be auto-generated, making client even
-shorter.

 # Web Server in 5 lines of Nim